taijane/taijane.github.io/index.md

 ## IOS Workout Timer App
-This application is made for your own personel workouts.
+This application is made for your own personal workouts.
+First, you can add a new workout by pressing the "+" button or delete an existing workout.
+Once a workout is created it will get stored on the phones memory and reloaded on app launch.
+On the next screen you can add multiple exercises to your new workout.
+Every exercise gets a name and a number of seconds.
+If all exercises were added the workout can be started.
+Now the timer starts and the exercises appear together with a countdown.

 <img src="/assets/Timer_Screenshots/Simulator Screen Shot - iPhone 8 - 2021-12-11 at 23.06.13.png"
      alt="application photo"